Tag Archives: Willem Dafoe

 Motherless Brooklyn (2019), Edward Norton, Warner Bros.
 Pictures

-Motherless Brooklyn story of Lionel Essrog (Edward Norton), a lonely 1950s New York private detective afflicted with Tourette’s Syndrome.
-Armed only with a few clue and his obsessive mind, Lionel is determined to solve the murder of his mentor and only friend, Frank Minna (Bruce Willis).
+Motherless Brooklyn is the story of Lionel Essrog (Edward Norton), a lonely 1950s New York private detective afflicted with Tourette’s Syndrome.
+Armed only with a few clues and his obsessive mind, Lionel is determined to solve the murder of his mentor and only friend, Frank Minna (Bruce Willis).

-Additional key cast includes Willem Dafoe Gugu Mbatha-Raw, Leslie Mann, Alec Baldwin…
+Additional key cast includes Willem Dafoe Gugu Mbatha-Raw, Leslie Mann and Alec Baldwin.

 I like the first 30 seconds of this trailer most and I’m curious about how Lionel will use his unique mind to solve his friend’s murder.